simonwep/pickr/README.md

         // show or hide components on the bottom interaction bar.
         interaction: {

+            // Buttons, if you disable one but use the format in default: or setColor() - set the representation-type too!
             hex: false,  // Display 'input/output format as hex' button  (hexadecimal representation of the rgba value)
             rgba: false, // Display 'input/output format as rgba' button (red green blue and alpha)
             hsla: false, // Display 'input/output format as hsla' button (hue saturation lightness and alpha)